puppetlabs/puppet-docs/source/pe/3.7/modules_installing.markdown

 ### Installing Puppet Enterprise Modules

-Puppet Enterprise 3.7 introduces modules built exclusively for you, the PE user.
+Puppet Enterprise 3.8 supports modules built exclusively for you, the PE user.
 To install a [Puppet Enterprise module](https://docs.puppetlabs.com/forge/puppetenterprisemodules) you must:

 * Be logged in as the root user.
 * Use the [Puppet module tool](#using-the-module-tool).